9 Tips For Video Marketing Campaign Success: For Manufacturers

 - Social media: Sharing your videos on your social media networks will increase your digital presence and your likelihood of reaching more relevant buyers.
 Download The Complete Guide To Social Media Marketing for a refresher on engaging on your social media networks.

 - Different video hosting websites: There are other websites you can use to host and publish your videos, separately from YouTube.
 Although YouTube is the largest and most popular, consider Vimeo or LinkedIn.

-- Email marketing: Mention "video" in your e-mail subject line, and you're statistically likely to get an increase in open rates.
+- Email marketing: Send an email to your customers and prospects about your new video.
+If you mention "video" in your e-mail subject line, and you're statistically likely to get an increase in open rate.